All-inclusive resort

-An all-inclusive resort is a holiday resort that includes at a minimum lodging, three meals daily, soft drinks, most alcoholic drinks, gratuities, and possibly other services in the price.
-Many also offer sports and non-motorized watersports and other activities that are included in the price as well.
-They are often located in warmer regions of the world, particularly in Mexico and the Caribbean.
+An all-inclusive resort is a holiday resort that generally includes, in the price of booking a stay, lodging, unlimited food and drinks, entertainment, and other recreational activities.
+They are often located in warmer regions of the world, particularly in the Mediterranean, Mexico and the Caribbean.

 Though some Butlin's holiday camps in the U.K. had offered a similar concept in the 1930s, the modern all-inclusive resort has its origins in the 1950s with the foundation of the Club Med company by Belgian entrepreneur Gérard Blitz.
-Their very first resort was opened in Alcúdia, Majorca, Spain in 1950, where guests stayed in tents and basic straw huts along the beach.
+Their first resort was opened in Alcúdia, Majorca, Spain in 1950, where guests stayed in tents and basic straw huts along the beach.

 The concept has evolved over the decades.
-All-inclusives in the 1980s and 1990s were generally heavily marketed towards singles, whereas nowadays they are more popular with couples and families.
+All-inclusives in the 1980s and 1990s were generally marketed towards singles, later on becoming more popular with couples and families.

 Those geared toward families may have facilities like craft centers, game rooms, and water parks to keep children of all ages entertained.
-All-inclusive resorts geared towards couples are also very popular locations for weddings and honeymoons.
+All-inclusive resorts geared towards couples are also popular locations for weddings and honeymoons.

 Resorts by type

 All-inclusive resort

 An all-inclusive resort, in addition to all the amenities of a resort, charges a fixed price that includes most or all items offered.
 At a minimum, most inclusive resorts include lodging, drinks (both alcoholic and non-alcoholic), food (three meals: breakfast, lunch, and dinner), indoor and outdoor activities, and entertainment for a fixed price.
+This model allows travelers to relax and enjoy their stay without worrying about additional costs, planning details, or arranging separate bookings.

 Destination resorts

 They generally are called "all-inclusive destination resorts".
 These facilities provide food, drink, lodging, sports, fitness programs and spas, entertainment, and shopping, with the advantage that guests do not have to leave the resort after arriving.

-Generally, these facilities offer a higher quality of service than if one were to stay and eat at a regular hotel.
-However, this is not all so common in Europe as they are generally perceived as cheap and of an inferior quality experience.